-Mortgage rates have hit record lows several times this year, but refinancing activity has actually declined recently, thanks in part to tightening lending standards.
+Mortgage rates have hit record lows several times this year, but refinancing activity has actually declined compared to one year ago, thanks in part to tightening lending standards.

-Besides making it harder to qualify, the pandemic has also made it more complicated and expensive to refinance.
-The application, title search, and appraisal parts of the process are more challenging, and most notably, borrowers will soon be hit with a new “adverse market fee” implemented by Fannie Mae and Freddie Mac to cover their pandemic-related losses.
-The one bright spot: The fee's effective date has been delayed to Dec.
-1 from Sept.
-1.
+Besides making it harder to qualify, the pandemic also made it more complicated and expensive to refinance.
+The application, title search, and appraisal parts of the process were more challenging.
+Most notably, borrowers have been hit with a new “adverse market fee” implemented by Fannie Mae and Freddie Mac to cover their pandemic-related losses.
+The fee was effective on Dec.
+1, 2020.

 If you’re considering refinancing your home loan during COVID-19 and the recession, here’s what you can expect from the ever-evolving situation.